Path of Eight

 Path of Eight is the fifth studio album by the atmospheric sludge metal band Mouth of the Architect.
-Recorded over a weekend at the bands’ rehearsal space in Dayton, OH, it was released on Translation Loss Records on 7 October 2016.
+Recorded over a weekend at the bands’ rehearsal space in Dayton, Ohio, it was released on Translation Loss Records on 7 October 2016.

 The album was released on digipack CD, limited edition 300 red and gray mix LP and 700 black LP.